khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 |Promote Niche Products|Restock small batches, target loyal buyers|Highlight as “special edition” or “limited”|
 |Prepare for Seasonal Peaks|Restock 4–6 weeks early|Use past sales to inform decisions|

-# Challenge During the Project
+# 5.Challenge During the Project

 Before starting this project, I had never built a reporting system that classified products based on sales patterns or supported long-term inventory decisions.
 My technical skills with Power BI and DAX were still developing, and I had to learn how to structure a multi-page report that could deliver insights to both business owners and technical reviewers.